logo image

 Also on the riverside are the Slessor Gardens, Wakeboarding at Victoria Dock, and HMS Unicorn Museum at Victoria Dock, a 46 gun warship launched in 1824.

-The Steeple Church and Market Cross are situated on the Nethergate close to the High Street.
+The Steeple Church and Market Cross are on the Nethergate close to the High Street.
 Most of the Church seen today was completed in 1844.
 This building also contains St Mary's Church.
 Both churches were damaged by fire in 1841.
 The Tower dates to around the 1480s.
 The tower is the oldest surviving building in Dundee, used as a Watch Tower and Prison.
 Large Image.

 The Market Cross was built in 1586 at the Old Tolbooth.
 It was moved in front of the Steeple Church in 1874 after many of the older buildings in Dundee were demolished.